laristra/documentation/index.md

     - nose2 --with-coverage <file>

 ## Docker
 Docker is a software container platform packages the libraries and settings of a piece of software and makes it work the same regardless of the device it is on.
 To use Docker, make an account and enter a username, email, and password.
-To use [Docker in Travis builds](https://docs.travis-ci.com/user/docker/), add `services: -docker` in your .travis.yml file.
+To use [Docker in Travis builds](https://docs.travis-ci.com/user/docker/), add `services: - docker` in your .travis.yml file.
 Builds must run on trusty to use Docker, so make sure `sudo: required` is in your .travis.yml file.
 Next, go to DockerHub settings under "linked accounts and services" and link GitHub.
 Then, create a Dockerfile, which can look like this:

     FROM python:2.7